mne-tools/mne-cpp/doc/gh-pages/pages/learn/headmonitoring.md

 ## The HPI View

 The HPI-View panel can be divided into two sections, namely the monitoring section and the control section.
-The monitoring sections show an average head model that is aligned and scaled to tracked landmarks like LPA, RPA, Nasion and HPI coils.
+The monitoring section shows an average head model that is aligned and scaled to tracked landmarks like LPA, RPA, Nasion and HPI coils.

 ![](../../images/mne_scan_hpi_view.png)

-The control panel is on the right side and can also be divided into several sections.
-How to use them and what you can control with them is shown below.
+The control panel can be found on the right side and is divided into several sections.
+How to use them and what you can control is exaplained in the fwollowing.

 ### Load Digitizers